-The electrolyte level should be checked regularly in highmileage vehicles, in hot countries and in older batteries.
+The electrolyte level should be checked regularly in high-mileage vehicles. in hot countries and in older batteries.

-- Open the engine bonnet and the battery cover ⇒ ▲ in Safety instructions on working in the engine compartment on page 236 ⇒ ▲ in Warnings on handling the battery on page 250. - Check the colour display in the "magic eye" on the top of the battery. - If there are air bubbles in the window, tap the window gently until they disperse.
+- Open the bonnet and open the battery cover at the front ⇒ \(\tilde{\Delta} \) in Safety instructions on working in the engine compartment on page 204 ⇒ \(\tilde{\Delta} \) in Warnings on handling the battery on page 218. - Check the colour display in the "magic eye" on the top of the battery. - If there are air bubbles in the window, tap the window gently until they disperse.

-The position of the battery is shown in the corresponding engine compartment diagram \Rightarrow page 297.
+The position of the battery is shown in the corresponding engine compartment diagram \Rightarrow page 261.